Best Garage Heater in 2017 (Reviews and Buying Guide)

 They use fuel in place of electricity.
 They are perfect if you have a large garage because they produce lots of heat.

-Most of these diesel garage heaters are portable and you can move with them anyplace that you want.
+Most of these diesel or kerosene heaters are portable and you can move with them anyplace that you want.

 However, extreme care is needed when you decide to purchase one of them, because they can be dangerous in an enclosed space.
 Any leak coming from a diesel can lead to accidents.